 A look at the Top Dasher program

-According to the DoorDash website, those who qualify for the program have the privilege of “Dash Anytime.”
+Those who qualify for the program have the privilege of “Dash Anytime.”
 The DoorDash app may show that a market is closed to new drivers during a specific time slot because there are already enough drivers (indicated by the gray color of the area on the app).
 A driver with Top Dasher status, however, can still drive in this area, as well as adjoining markets that might be closed.

 The second benefit of the program, which was available in the beta stage, is no longer listed on the website.
 Top Dashers were given priority status on orders of more than $35.
 If there were three drivers in a given area, for example, the logic is that the Top Dasher was given priority in the algorithm.
 The DoorDash website does have a disclaimer that “DoorDash may modify the qualification terms, rewards offered, and available markets at any time.”